The Issue of Ageism in America Today

-Robert Butler, in the 1960's, created the term, "Ageism," which he defined as being, "A process of systematic stereotyping of and discrimination against people because they are old, just as racism and sexism accomplish this with skin color and gender.
+Robert Butler, in the 1960's, created the term, "Ageism" which he defined as being, "A process of systematic stereotyping of and discrimination against people because they are old, just as racism and sexism accomplish this with skin color and gender.
 Old people are categorized as senile, rigid in thought and manner, old-fashioned in morality and skills.
 Ageism allows the younger generations to see older people as different from themselves; thus they subtly cease to identify with their elders as human beings."

-A social attitude.
+Ageism is a social attitude.
 It is way of looking at older people that stereotypes them.
 Ageism is also part of attitudes where people believe that older adults can be treated in demeaning ways.
 Many people note that as they grow older and reach certain age milestones others begin to treat them differently.
 Their attitudes change.
 In many cases, being treated differently means being treated as "less" less valued, less capable etc. Or they are stereotyped.
 Ageism is also reflected when younger persons implicitly or explicitly act as if they are more entitled to family or social resources than older adults are.

 Some advocates for seniors have suggested that ageism is a cause of neglect, elder abuse, as well as exploitation.
 While others have suggested there is not a significant enough body of valid research into the attitudes of known perpetrators of senior mistreatment and abuse to make a definitive argument, continued reports from nursing homes to crime reports suggest otherwise.
 Ageism contributes to conditions that marginalize and create disadvantages for seniors in American society.